adityakanthe10/Odin-Projects/13.Odin_Homepage/Readme.md

 5. Convert Portfolio to project section animation and effects as per video 1 ,add image_fetch,Youtube Clone,remove rock paper scissor and form.Add description make completely as per personal website 1

-6. Make form section working and good Make contact form big and add more info,make it working ,dont know how research it
+6. Make contact form section working and good Make contact form big and add more info,make it working ,dont know how research it.Let the contact section be the last section.Add a button at the end that would take you to the top section(Back to top)

-7. Add content in footer section,take refernces from different videos,websites

-8. Make the scroll animation working for multiple times and while onclicking navbar
+7. Make the scroll animation working for multiple times and while onclicking navbar

-9. There will be bugs correct them ,check every minute details

-10. Add custom cursor to the website
+8. Add custom cursor to the website

-12. Lastly make the website responsive .
+9. Lastly make the website responsive .
 - Remove the preloader feature timing.
 - Remove bugs .

+10. There will be bugs correct them ,check every minute details